-Exchange rates are very critical since they ensure the supply and demand for assets is adequately balanced.
-Whenever domestic stock prices rises, it subsequently leads to a rise in demand for domestic assets.
-In order for local investors to buy more domestic assets, they will require to sell more foreign assets, thus leading to appreciation of local currency (Allayannis et al 2001).
-In the event that there is an increase in wealth caused by an increase in prices for domestic assets, there is a tendency for the demand in money by investors to rise as well, subsequently raising local interest rates.
+Exchange rates are very critical since they ensure the supply and demand for assets are adequately balanced.
+Whenever domestic stock prices rise, it subsequently leads to a rise in demand for domestic assets.
+In order for local investors to buy more domestic assets, they will require to sell more foreign assets, thus leading to the appreciation of the local currency.
+In the event that there is an increase in wealth caused by an increase in prices for domestic assets, there is a tendency for the demand for money by investors to rise as well, subsequently raising local interest rates.
 Consequently, this will lead to appreciation of domestic currency since it will create appeal for foreign investors and capital.
-Furthermore, a rise in foreign demand for local assets is another platform that can stir a negative relationship due to an increase in stock prices (Yin 2000).
+Furthermore, a rise in foreign demand for local assets is another platform that can stir a negative relationship due to an increase in stock prices.

 On his part, Gavin postulates that successful stock market has a positive effect on aggregate demand.
 If this is massively sufficient, expansionary monetary or contractional fiscal policies which target the interest rates and the real currency exchange rate will be neutralized.
 In some instances, policy formulators advocate for a cheaper currency in an aim to boost the export sector.
 The link between the two markets is a tool that can predict the direction of the exchange rate (Cesari et al).
 Further, this can benefit multinational firms in management of their exposure to international contracts and exchange rate risks, thus stabilizing their earnings as currency, mostly grouped with other assets in investment funds’ portfolios.